HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Introduction

 \section{Introduction}

-Realistic free-viewpoint rendering of human performers is in increasing demand with the development of AR/VR and Image-Based Rendering (IBR) is a promising way that can render realistic images on novel views.
-However, current IBR methods \cite{deepblending, soft3d, fvs, pointmvs} always need to warp the input views to the novel views, which means they will rely on dense views as input.
-If only a sparse set of camera views is available, the performances of these warping-based methods will degrade dramatically as the wide camera baselines will cause severe occlusion problems.
+Realistic free-viewpoint rendering of human performers is in increasing demand with the development of AR/VR.
+Neural radiance fields (NeRF) \cite{nerf} is the most promising way that render photo-realistic images on novel views.
+However, NeRF needs a lot of input views to produce photo-realistic novel-view images.
+When the input views are highly sparse, the rendering quality of NeRF will degrade dramatically.

-To render human performers from sparse views, neural body\cite{neuralbody} presents an implicit neural representation of dynamic humans.
-They anchor a latent code on each vertex of SMPL model\cite{smpl} to integrate the observations over video frames.
-However, when the human performers wear clothes with complex texture patterns or ware loose clothes such as long dresses, the rendering quality of \cite{neuralbody} remains limited as the SMPL model does not contain any geometry details, which is not suitable for the rendering of loose clothes or clothes with complex texture patterns.
-Moreover, \cite{neuralbody} needs to train an independent network for each human and the training procedure is extremely time-consuming (at least 10 hours for each subject), which further limits its applications.
-Some works \cite{ibrnet, pixelnerf} also seek to use a general model to render novel views from sparse views.
-But the rendering quality of these works remains limited without any fine-tuning.
+To render novel-view images of human performers from sparse views, neural body \cite{neuralbody} integrates SMPL model \cite{smpl} to the NeRF framework, in which they anchor a latent code on each vertex of SMPL model to integrate the observations over video frames.
+However, as the SMPL model does not contain any geometry details such as clothing folds, neural body is difficult to capture high-frequency details of human performers, making its rendering quality remain limited when dealing with human performers that wear loose clothes with complex texture patterns.
+Moreover, neural body\cite{neuralbody} needs to train an independent network for each human and the training procedure is extremely time-consuming (at least 10 hours for each subject), which further limits its applications.

-In this work, we propose HDhuman, a general method that is able to render high quality human images at 2k resolution using sparse views.
+In this work, we propose HDhuman, a general method that is able to render high-quality human images at 2k resolution using sparse views.
 The used camera views are no more than 8 views in a uniformly distributed circle arrangement.
-To our knowledge, it is the first work that can take into consideration of sparsity, generalization and high quality rendering at the same time.
-Besides, we do not use any human geometry prior such as SMPL, so we can handle the human cases that wear loose clothes, such as long dress.
-An illustration is shown in Fig. \ref{fig:teaser}.
-Table \ref{table:methods comparison} summarizes the key aspects of our approach relative to prior works.
+As shown in Fig. \ref{fig:teaser}, we are able to handle challenging human subjects wearing long dresses with complex texture patterns.
+HDhuman uses a reconstruction-rendering pipeline to achieve the goal of high-quality novel-view rendering from sparse views, demonstrating that recovering geometry details observed in the input views significantly helps to improve the rendering quality.
+Firstly, We design a reconstruction network to reconstruct highly-detailed human models, recovering the geometry details of human performers, such as clothing folds.
+Then, based on the reconstruction results, we propose a rendering network to render high-quality images on novel views at 2k resolution.